Are you in the US?

 Here are some examples of the accommodations we use:

-A warm welcome awaits you at Keld Lodge.Their philosophy is based on the traditional values of welcoming the hungry, sometimes weary traveller, with warm hospitality, good wholesome food, and an exceptionally high standard of bed & breakfast, and a friendly welcome.
+A warm welcome awaits you at Keld Lodge.Their philosophy is based on the traditional values of welcoming the hungry, sometimes weary traveller, with warm hospitality, good wholesome food, and an exceptionally high standard of bed & breakfast.

 The Frenchgate Guest House is a Victorian era townhouse situated within short walking distance of Richmond's historic market place.
 They pride themselves on quality of their service.